bbc/tams/docs/adr/0036-specifying-partial-segment-usage.md

 TAMS contains a mechanism to re-use segments, as described in the [Flow and Media Timelines](https://github.com/bbc/tams/blob/9125165/README.md#flow-and-media-timelines) section of the README.
 Naturally entire segments can be used, however it is also possible to use only part of a segment, and readers are expected to handle discarding un-used parts of a segment as needed.
 Identifying the parts to keep can currently be achieved in two ways: either by applying `ts_offset` to map the media object timeline into the Flow timeline, then using the `timerange` to filter to the desired grains, or using `sample_offset` and `sample_count` to discard samples.
-A better description of this is in a draft README amendment in <https://github.com/bbc/tams/pull/141>.
+A better description of this is in the README at <https://github.com/bbc/tams?tab=readme-ov-file#flow-and-media-timelines>.
 However it is not clear that the second method is usefully differentiated from the first.

 ## Decision Drivers